madsbuch/blog/_posts/2015-12-19-100-days-of-fibonacci-day-prolog.md

 But as you can see it fails.
 This is because of the use of `is/2`.

-To remove the use of that operator I have implemented Peano natural numbers and define what addition is.
+To remove the use of that operator I have implemented Peano natural numbers and defined what addition is.
+This allows us to implement Fibonacci in a purely structural manner.

 {% highlight prolog %}
 % Definiition of the Peano numbers